My Story

 2014- 2019: Clinical Dietitian, Liverpool Hospital.
 2016 -2019 Dedicated cancer care dietitian, Liverpool Hospital -

-Alumni Program - Dietitian Counselling and Communication Skills 2024 - ongoing
+Alumni Program - Dietitian Counselling and Communication Skills 2024 - 2026

 -

-Nutrition & Cancer - Pink Finss Support Group
+Nutrition & Cancer - Pink Fins Support Group